volume-trader/QuantowerKB/miscellaneous-panels/quantower-telegram-bot.md

 # VT-Terminal Telegram Bot

-Quantower Alert Bot will send a message to your Telegram account about all events that you set in the platform.
+VT-Terminal Alert Bot will send a message to your Telegram account about all events that you set in the platform.
 For example, set a price alert on the chart, and when the price will reach this level, a notification to the messenger will be sent.

 ![](../.gitbook/assets/telegram-alerts.gif)